-Stevia is mainly used as a non-caloric sweetener for diabetics.
-The glycosides contianed in the plant are up to 160 times sweeter than sucrose.
-These glycosides are also useful for regulating blood sugar on their own, and can be used as a prophylaxis treatment for those at risk for diabetes or metabolic syndrome.
+Stevia is mainly used as a non-caloric sweetener for people with diabetes.
+The glycosides contained in the plant are up to 160 times sweeter than sucrose.
+These glycosides are also useful for regulating blood sugar on their own and can be used as a prophylaxis treatment for those at risk for diabetes or metabolic syndrome.

 Follow Us On Social Media

 - Sweet leaf

 Duration of Use